charliedavison98/charlie-public/README.md

 `Sports`

-Using Betfair's free API is it possible to identify low risk markets in sports games that would make a net profit.
+Using Betfair's free API to identify low risk markets in sports games that would make a net profit.
 **Update:** Using market odds alone this is not possible, next step create a model to identify low risk bets.